microsoft/TemplateStudio/docs/templates.md

 ### Template Layouts

-Project templates can define a default layout of pages to be considered in the wizard by adding    a `Layout.json` file within the `.template.config` folder.
-Using the layouts you can determine what pages are automatically added to a certain project type and if those pages are mandatory or can be removed.
+Project templates can define a default layout of pages to be considered in the wizard.
+To do so, you need to add a `Layout.json` file within the `.template.config` folder.

+By using template layouts, you can determine what pages are automatically added to a certain project type and if those pages are mandatory or can be removed.
 In other words, layout definition provides a way to pre-configure pages associated to a certain project type.

 Layout.json
 ``` json